mnot/I-D/http-proxy-problem/draft.md

 to be used, and if so, which one to use.

 Discovery of the appropriate proxy.pac file for a given network can be made using a DHCP extension, {{wpad}}.
-WPAD is simple; it conveys a URL that locates the proxy.pac file for the network.
+WPAD started as a simple protocol; it conveys a URL that locates the proxy.pac file for the network.

 Unfortunately, the proxy.pac/WPAD combination has several operational issues that limit its deployment:

-* The proxy.pac format does not define timeouts or failover behaviour precisely, leading to wide divergence between implementations.
+* The proxy.pac format does not define timeouts or failover behavior precisely, leading to wide divergence between implementations.
 This makes supporting multiple user agents reliably difficult for the network.

-* WPAD is not widely implemented by user agents.
+* WPAD is not widely implemented by user agents; some only implement proxy.pac.

 * In those user agents where it is implemented, WPAD is often not the default, meaning that users need to configure its use.

+* Neither proxy.pac nor WPAD have been standardized, leading to implementation divergence and resulting interoperability problems.

+* There are DNS-based variants of WPAD, adding to to confusion.

 ## Interception